arjunkc/scanner-scripts/README.md

 1.  sane
 1. Python 3
 1. Imagemagick.
 For converting pnm files to jpg.
 1.  img2pdf seems to work best for embedding jpgs in pdfs.
+The default convert command distributed with imagemagick is "lossy".
+I just haven't bothered to figure it out.
 1.  pdftk.
 For compiling the image files into one pdf.
 1.  bash.
 This is because I know bash better than sh.